fabferri/az-pattern/hub-spoke-vnets/hub-spoke-netw-policies-pe/README.md

 | 10.1.34.0/25  | 192.168.34.17  |        | 0      | 65020 |

-The Expressroute circuit BGP table contains the address space of hub vnet, spoke1 vnets and the network on-premises (10.1.34.0/25) but it doesn't contain the Private Endpoint default route **10.0.50.4/32**.
+The ExpressRoute circuit BGP table contains the address space of hub vnet, spoke1 vnets and the network on-premises (10.1.34.0/25) but it doesn't contain the Private Endpoint default route **10.0.50.4/32**.

 <br>